Inverness: Buses and coaches

 Inverness bus station is situated at Farraline Park and can be accessed from Academy Street and Margaret Street.
 It is managed by The Highland Council and is a short walk away from the railway station and the main shopping area.
 Permission was granted to demolish the existing bus station in 2000 and was then replaced in the early 2000s.
 Its main operators include Stagecoach in Inverness and Stagecoach in Lochaber.
 Buses operate around the town, to the airport and to places as far afield as Fort William, Ullapool, Thurso and Aberdeen.
-Megabus and Scottish Citylink operate a regular coach service to Edinburgh, with connections to Glasgow at Perth.
+Scottish Citylink operate a regular coach service to Edinburgh, with connections to Glasgow at Perth.

 National Express Coaches operates an overnight service to London Victoria via Edinburgh, taking around 15 hours.

 Railway

 Rail services are operated by three train operating companies: